-A university student was shocked when she discovered another student had allegedly mimicked her posts on social media for two years.
-Chloe Cowan found out that one girl had been re-enacting poses and wearing similar outfits in the pictures as she “stalked her to the extreme.”
+A university student was shocked when she found out that another student had been cloning her social media posts for two years.
+Chloe Cowan found out that one girl had been mimicking her pictures and “stalked her to the extreme.”

 Chloe’s sister Linzi took to Facebook to warn people of dangers of social media: